 Breast cancer is the most common cancer amongst Singaporean women.
 In fact, in the last 50 years, the breast cancer incidence rate has increased threefold.
-The age-specific incidence rates for breast cancer from the cancer registry report in 2015 were 43.2 per 100,000 for the 30 – 39 year old age group, 139.1 per 100,000 for the 40 – 49 year old age group; and 195.7 per 100,000 for the 50 – 59 age group.
+The age-specific incidence rates for breast cancer from the cancer registry report in 2015 were 43.2 per 100,000 for the 30 – 39-year-old age group, 139.1 per 100,000 for the 40 – 49-year-old age group; and 195.7 per 100,000 for the 50 – 59-year old age group.
 With these higher occurrences of the disease in patients over 40, it is vitally important for women to undergo regular screening.

 What is breast cancer?

 Breast cancer is the development of abnormal cancer cells originating in the breast.
 These malignant cells grow rapidly and, like other cancers, can spread to other sites around your body.
 Without screening, breast cancer is usually only noticeable once a lump that is big enough to be seen or felt has developed, or if it has spread to armpit or neck lymph nodes, causing limitation in movement at the armpit or neck, or if it has spread to the spine, backache.

 - A lump in the breast or underarm area, which may be very small at first

 - A change in the size or shape of the breast

 - Red or irritated skin on the breast or on the nipple